-Frederick Buechner, originally published in Whistling in the Dark.
+- Frederick Buechner, originally published in Whistling in the Dark.

->

-> Lucas Thorpe's photographs traverse the public space depicting a narrative of order, disorder, and re-order.
-A native of New York City, his work has been shown in national and international exhibitions, and in both print and online media.
-Lucas received his MFA in Photography, Video and Related Media from the School of Visual Arts and a BFA in Studio Art from the University of New Mexico.
-Lucas recently completed a Masters in Nonprofit Leadership from Fordham University's School of Social Service and Business and is the Programs Organizer at the Episcopal Church of the Heavenly Rest in New York City.
+A native of New York City, Lucas Thorpe’s photographs have been shown in national and international exhibitions, and in both print and online media.
+His photographs traverse the public space depicting a narrative of order, disorder, and re-order.
+Lucas received an MFA in Photography, Video and Related Media from the School of Visual Arts and a BFA in Studio Art from the University of New Mexico.
+He recently completed a Masters in Nonprofit Leadership from Fordham University's Schools of Social Service and Business and is the Programs Organizer at the Episcopal Church of the Heavenly Rest in New York City.

->

-> Whistling in the Dark: An ABC Theologized
+Whistling in the Dark: An ABC Theologized